eMapR/sundial/README.md

 ## Introduction

 Google Earth Engine provides an API endpoint which allows you to download chips up to 48 MB +- a few MB.
 This is relatively small as far as spatial science goes but for machine learning it is an ideal size for training with image chips.
 This repo contains scripts to download chips via polygons sourced from shapefiles and run them through a neural network of your own choosing.
-Although google already provides powerful tools for deep learning tools integrated with GEE, it's nice to do things for little cost on your own machine if you already own a GPU.
+Although google already provides powerful tools for deep learning integrated with GEE, it's nice to do things for little cost on your own machine if you already own a GPU.

 ## Getting Started